Philosophical Magazine: 20th century

 In the early part of the 20th century, Ernest Rutherford was a frequent contributor.
 He once told a friend to "watch out for the next issue of Philosophical Magazine; it is highly radioactive!"
 Aside from his work on understanding radioactivity, Rutherford proposed the experiments of Hans Geiger and Ernest Marsden that verified his nuclear model of the atom and led to Niels Bohr's famous paper on planetary electrons, which was published in the journal in 1913.
 Another classic contribution from Rutherford was entitled "Collision of α Particles with Light Atoms.
 IV.
 An Anomalous Effect in Nitrogen" – an article describing no less than the discovery of the proton, which he named a year later.

 In 1978 the journal was divided into two independent parts, Philosophical Magazine A and Philosophical Magazine B. Part A published papers on structure, defects and mechanical properties while Part B focussed on statistical mechanics, electronic, optical and magnetic properties.

 Recent developments

-Since the middle of the 20th century, the journal has focused on condensed matter physics and published significant papers on dislocations, mechanical properties of solids, amorphous semiconductors and glasses.
+Since the middle of the 20th century, the journal has focused on condensed matter physics and published significant papers on dislocations, mechanical properties of solids, amorphous semiconductors and glass.
 As subject area evolved and it became more difficult to classify research into distinct areas, it was no longer considered necessary to publish the journal in two parts, so in 2003 parts A and B were re-merged.
 In its current form, 36 issues of the Philosophical Magazine are published each year, supplemented by 12 issues of Philosophical Magazine Letters.